Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Conclusion

 \section{Conclusion}

 To the best of our knowledge, this paper makes the first attempt to study the problem of influence maximization under a sequence of promotions for multiple relevant items.
-By exploring KG and meta-graphs to capture dynamic personal perceptions of item relationships, we formulate a new problem, named \problem, to choose items and select seed users for promotions at proper timings.
-We prove the hardness of \problem\ and design an approximation algorithm \algo, which first identifies nominees and target markets to promote complementary items to socially close users in consecutive promotions.
+By exploring KG and meta-graphs to capture dynamic personal perceptions of item relationships, we formulate a new problem, named \problem, \opt{short}{and its fundamental problem, namely \sproblem, }to choose items and select seed users for promotions at proper timings.
+We prove the hardness of \opt{short}{\sproblem\ and \problem}\opt{full}{\problem} and design an approximation algorithm \algo\ to solve \problem. \algo\ first identifies nominees and target markets to promote complementary items to socially close users in consecutive promotions.
 For each target market, \algo\ prioritizes the items to be promoted by dynamic reachability of items.
-Then, \algo\ determines proper promotional timings with the highest substantial influence for each nominee.
-Experiments on real social networks and KGs demonstrate that \algo\ can effectively achieve up to 6.7 times of influence spread.
-Furthermore, the case study reveals that \algo, capturing the changes in personal perceptions of item relationships, personal preferences, social influence strength, and item associations, can effectively facilitate future adoptions in the subsequent promotions to achieve large importance-influence spread.
+Then, \algo\ determines proper promotional timings with the highest substantial influence for each nominee. \opt{short}{We also design an approximation algorithm \salgo\ for \sproblem.} Experiments on real social networks and KGs demonstrate that \opt{short}{\salgo\ and }\algo\ can effectively achieve up to \opt{short}{10.95 times and }6.7 times\opt{short}{, respectively,} of the influence spread.
+Furthermore, the empirical study validates that exploring the dynamic personal perceptions of item relationships, dynamic preference for items, dynamic social influence strength, and item associations is crucial for influence maximization under a sequence of promotions on relevant items.